teach-afp/www/input/lecture6.md

   - Restricting the grammar, i.e., `!` only accepts variables names (not expressions)
-  - Small type-system (over killing here)
+  - Small type-system (overkill here)

-* What other thing can go wrong with our interpreter?
+* What else can go wrong with our interpreter?

   Expressions might refer to unbound variables / references.